Bikeman868/OwinFramework.Pages/README.md

 determine which Element will be responsible for producing the response.

-Routes can be added to other routes to create a routing tree which is much more efficient then a linear list.
+Routes can be added to other routes to create a routing tree which is much more efficient than a linear list.

 ## Data Context